steam/presentations/oss-by-default/open-source-by-default.md

 ---

-# Helping others
+# Helping Others

 ^ Ello is an idealistic company.
 We've staked our brand on an ideal and ethic of doing things differently.
 The experiences and hard work of many individuals outside of Ello have made Ello possible.
 We're excited to give back through open source.
 We hope others can learn from our experiences just like we have learned from others.

 ---

-# Being a good citizen
+# Being a Good Citizen

 ^ We rely heavily on other's open-source projects.
 We're able to do so many things that we wouldn't be able to do without the help of the greater open-source community.
 We feel its critical to give back.